FarronF/limerick-council-meetings/meetings/2017/09/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2017.md

 the decline of same.
 They felt that investors would not be interested in this development in its

-current condition and that it should be actively promoted to encourage investment.--- 6
+current condition and that it should be actively promoted to encourage investment.
+---
+6

 Mr. Fitzmaurice stated that they would promote properties within their remit.
 He